Skip to Main Content

 APA style is a difficult citation format for first-time learners (Jones, 1998).

-Two authors: Giving credit to another author's work by citing the text is an essential part in writing papers (Johnson and Williams, 2009).
+Two authors: Giving credit to another author's work by citing the text is an essential part in writing papers (Johnson & Williams, 2009).

 Reference List Basics

-Each source you cite in your paper must be included in your reference list.
-The reference list should begin on a new page at the end of your essay; label the page “References” in bold and centered at the top of the page.
+Your reference list must include each source you cite in your paper.
+The reference list should begin on a new page at the end of your essay.
+Center the word “References” in bold at the top of the page.

 Basic guidelines:

-Following are examples of the basic citation formats for books, for articles in periodicals, and for websites.
-To see more examples of citations for different types of resources, you can consult the APA style manual or one of the web resources listed in this guide.
+See the examples below of basic citation formats for books, articles in periodicals, and websites.
+For more examples of citations for different types of resources, you can consult the APA Style manual or another resource listed in this guide.

 Author, A. A. (Year of publication).
 Title of work: Capital letter also for subtitle.
 Publisher.